How to get best mortgage interest rate in 7 steps

 By reducing your monthly spending, you’ll have more money left at the end of the month.
 This means you can afford a higher monthly mortgage payment.

 The bank might be willing to reduce your rate and term if you could pay more each month.
 This means it’s easier to pay off your mortgage and cheaper.

-If you’re hoping to negotiate a mortgage interest rate that better than average, you’ll need to follow all of our steps.
+If you’re hoping to learn how to get best mortgage interest rate and improve your negotiation skills, then you’ll need to follow all of our steps.
 If not, your best hope is to compare mortgages and hope for the best.